 She has appeared as a soloist with the University Symphony Orchestra at UNC Grensboro, the Orquesta Sinfónica de Concepción, the Orquesta Santa Cecilia de Chillán, and Indiana University South Bend Philharmonic Orchestra.
 She has won top prizes in several international competitions and has participated in masterclasses and festivals such as Tel-Hai International Piano Masterclass in Israel and the Music Festival of Frutillar in Chile.

-Dr. Federle is the recipient of the Steinway Top Teacher Award for three consecutive years, 2016, 2017, and 2018.
+Dr. Federle is the recipient of the Steinway Top Teacher Award for four consecutive years, 2016-2019.
 She was selected by The Steinway Piano Galleries in Greensboro and Charlotte in recognition for her outstanding instruction, leadership in piano training, commitment to her studio teaching and the greater music community.